AtomsofConfusion/AtomsofConfusion.github.io/2016-program-study/instructions.md

 #### Data normalization

 All user responses were hand-written and had to be manually transcribed.
 The format of the subject responses occassionally varied and necessitated a data normalization pass.
 Two researchers went over every response and corrected typos and small errors where possible and coded common patterns.
-Both researchers compared their suggested changes with each other, and only changes agreed upon by both scrubbers were implemented.
+Both researchers compared their suggested changes with each other, and only changes agreed upon by both coders were implemented.
 These are the types of changes that were made:

 * If the subject added superfluous commas, quotes, control characters, etc we removed them.
 * If the subject wrote a parenthetical comment we removed the comment.